aquilesC/aquiles.me/content/essays/LinkedIn/24-05-15_Marketing for scipreneurs.md

 ---
-status: draft
+status: published
-published_on: None
+published_on: 15-05-24
 ---
 📢 Marketing for #scipreneurs must be one of the hardest skills to master.
 There's too much conflicting information and very little time for execution.
-But it doesn't need to be that hard.

 Sci-tech products (those targeting other scientists) follow a path different from almost anything else.
 They are in between B2C and B2B.
 Scientists make decisions thinking about their immediate context, not necessarily the entire ecosystem (with exceptions, of course.)